Jacob Elias la Fargue

-Jacob Elias la Fargue (1735 – 1778), was an 18th-century painter from the Northern Netherlands.
+Jacob Elias la Fargue (1735–1778) was an 18th-century painter from the Dutch Republic.

 Biography

 He was born in Voorburg to Jan Thomas la Fargue and was the younger brother of Paulus Constantijn la Fargue.
 His other siblings Maria Margaretha, Karel and Isaac Lodewijk also became painters.

 He became a member of the Confrerie Pictura in The Hague in 1761 and lived and worked there until he died.